 Orthopaedic emergencies include fractures, dislocations, and joint infections.
-In the event of traumatic events such as a fall, one may be unable to engage in physical activity, or only able to walk with a limp.
-Walking with a limp may be a sign of a possible fracture which needs urgent assessment.
+In the event of traumatic events such as a fall, one may be unable to engage in physical activity or can only walk with a limp.
+Walking with a limp may be a sign of a possible fracture that needs urgent assessment.
 Musculoskeletal trauma is a form of orthopaedic trauma and occurs as a result of musculoskeletal injuries that are injuries to the bone, tendon, muscle and ligaments.
 Fractures, sprains and dislocations can cause musculoskeletal pain or joint pain.
 Arthritis, bursitis, and tendinitis are common forms of musculoskeletal trauma and include symptoms of joint pain, stiffness and swelling.

 Signs of fractures include pain, swelling, sudden deformity, an inability to use the limb as one did before the traumatic event.
 Severe multiple trauma victims are often found in motor vehicle accidents, especially those on motorcycles.
-When these occupants experience injuries to more than one long bone, they are termed "polytraumaquot; patients.
-Depending on the severity and the number of injuries, they may first require "damage control surgery" to temporarily stabilise their fractures while they recover in ICU.
+When these occupants experience injuries to more than one long bone, they are termed &polytrauma patients&.
+Depending on the severity and the number of injuries, they may first require &damage control surgery& to temporarily stabilise their fractures while they recover in ICU.
 This fracture management allows for later definitive fixation after thorough planning while the patient recovers in ICU.
-These patients are often too unwell to allow for lengthy operations and definitive fixation immediately following polytrauma.
+Unfortunately, these patients are often too unwell to allow for lengthy operations and definitive fixation immediately following polytrauma.

 A hip fracture can have life-threatening consequences for people over the age of 65.
 Bones likely weaken as the risk of falling increases with age, leading to a break in the upper part of the thigh bone known as a hip fracture.
 Arthritis and bursitis are common hip injuries.
 Inability to walk, severe hip pain and bruising around the hip area are all symptoms of a hip fracture.
 Bone healing or fracture healing is a physiological process that helps with the repair of a bone fracture.
 Fracture treatment involves the application of splints, braces, plaster casts, traction and the surgical insertion of metal rods and plates to hold pieces of the bone together.